-An overnight stay at one of Brier Island’s accommodations gives you a chance to see the major attractions, and also the time to soak up the ambiance of Westport village (Brier Island’s only community).
+An overnight stay on Brier Island gives you a chance to see the major attractions, and allows for time to soak up the ambiance of Westport village (Brier Island’s only community).

-When it comes to Brier Island accommodations you can choose from: a lodge, a motel, a guesthouses, two B&B’s, an apartment, and a hostel (see important notice for hostel below).
-That’s quite a few considering the Island’s population is only 200!
+Choose from: a lodge, a motel, a guesthouses, two B&B’s, an apartment, and a hostel (see important notice for hostel below).
+No matter what you choose you’ll feel welcome.
+Just don’t leave your booking until the last minute.

-Reservations are highly recommended to avoid disappointment.
-Call or reserve online for the Brier Island accommodations listed below.
+Call or reserve online for these Brier Island accommodations.

 Brier Island Lodge